-#1 Guide how to find, clear a bench warrant, arrest warrant or failure to appear in court (2019)
+How to find or clear a bench warrant, arrest warrant or failure to appear in court

-If you missed a court hearing you were ordered to attend or have other reason to believe a bench warrant or arrest warrant has been issued, you need to consult an attorney and take care of it immediately to get the warrant lifted.
+If you missed a court hearing you were ordered to attend or know other reasons to believe a bench warrant or arrest warrant has been issued, you need to consult an attorney and take care of it immediately to get the warrant lifted.

 Judges issue bench warrants most often for failure to appear, unpaid fines, probation violations and disobeying court orders.
 Once you have an active bench warrant, it does not expire until you clear the warrant or die.